rhysturner/BitElement/README.md

 ### BitElement Gallery
 How to see your elelment.
 In the eral world back at the main gallery a screen would showcase all ButElements created.
 But in the virtual world you can visit your element in a digital gallery.

+## Mining
+The idea of mining BitElment is that you have to mine it both physicaly and digitaly by going to a designated element (in XinChang for now) and scanning the QR code then staying in the WebVR experince of that element.
+It can be anywhere esentially and would be nice to designate Geo Location coordinates rather than QR codes because they cant be hacked.

 ### Questions
 Element sounds.
 If water was a sound how would it sound?
 When they leave what do they see?